 On the side of the loggia, a series of rooms overlook the courtyard below, entirely covered in wood and formerly used as a study by the Spaurs.
 Here you will find a beautiful set of original furnishings and a parchment that allows you to consult the entire family tree of the Spaur family from its origins.

 Also on the first floor is the large Gothic kitchen, preserved practically intact in its medieval aspect.
-The large hood still marked by black smoke while in the corner of the kitchen the ancient drainage channel that carried away the water used in the processing of meat is still functional.
+The large hood is still marked by black smoke while in the corner of the kitchen the ancient drainage channel that carried away the water used in the processing of meat is still functional.

 The last noteworthy portion is located on the second floor and consists of those rooms that take the name of Sale Madruzziane (Madruzzo Halls).
 Cardinal Cristoforo Madruzzo resided here during the rest periods of the Council of Trent.
 A sister of the cardinal then married Ulrich Spaur, binding the two families together.
 The splendid frescoes in the rooms were also commissioned in this case to Marcello Fogolino from Vicenza.

 The remaining halls of the castle, all restored and preserved to retain their original look wherever possible, include several reception halls, frescoed hallways, fifteen bedrooms and fourteen bathrooms.
 On the ground floor, there is also a relaxation area with a small wellness centre equipped with a sauna and showers.
-A small wing of the castle (still on the ground floor) is in all respects an independent unit and could be easily used as a staff apartment (100 sqm) made up of living room, kitchen, two bedrooms and two bathrooms.
+A small wing of the castle (still on the ground floor) is in all respects an independent unit and could be easily used as a staff apartment (100 sqm) made up of a living room, kitchen, two bedrooms and two bathrooms.

 Outside the walls, there are two huge rural outbuildings (880 sqm – 9,465 sqft) which were used in the past as barns and agricultural facilities.
 A garage is located inside one of the buildings.